mozilla-services/heka/docs/source/sandbox/lua.rst

     *Return*
         number, string, bool, nil depending on the type of variable requested

-**output(arg0, arg1, ...argN)**
-    Appends data to the payload buffer, which cannot exceed the output_limit configuration parameter.

-    *Arguments*
-        - arg (number, string, bool, nil, table, circular_buffer) Lua variable or literal to be appended the output buffer

-    *Return*
-        none

-    *Notes*

-        Outputting a Lua table will serialize it to JSON according to the following guidelines/restrictions:
-            - Tables cannot contain internal of circular references.
-            - Keys starting with an underscore are considered private and will not be serialized.
-            - Arrays only use contiguous numeric keys starting with an index of 1.
-Private keys are the exception i.e. local a = {1,2,3,_hidden="private"} will be serialized as: ``[1,2,3]\n``
-            - Hashes only use string keys (numeric keys will not be quoted and the JSON output will be invalid).
-Note: the hash keys are output in an arbitrary order i.e. local a = {x = 1, y = 2} will be serialized as: ``{"y":2,"x":1}\n``.

-        In most cases circular buffers should be directly output using inject_message.
-However, in order to create graph annotations the annotation table has to be written to the output buffer followed by the circular buffer.
-The output function is the only way to combine this data before injection (use a unique payload_type when injecting a message with a non-standard circular buffer mashups). :ref:`graph_annotation`

 **inject_message(payload_type, payload_name)**
     Creates a new Heka message using the contents of the output payload buffer and then clears the buffer.
 Two pieces of optional metadata are allowed and